JackInSightsV2/azure-cli-mcp/README.md

 # Azure CLI MCP Server

 An MCP (Model Context Protocol) server that provides AI assistants with secure access to Azure CLI commands.
+All you need is docker to run it locally.
+There are no cloud options at the moment.
+When you first run it allow it a little longer to download the docker image from github container registry.

 ## Quick Setup